"Revealed Testimony: Social Epistemology in Aquinas, al-Ghazali, and Saadya Gaon"

 “Biblical Inspiration & Islamic “Instrumental Causality: Aquinas on the two authors of Sacred Scripture”, 53rd International Congress on Medieval studies, Western Michigan University, Medieval Institute, May 2018

-“Aquinas on Biblical Inspiration: God Moving the Human Will via Instrumental Causality”, International Congress: Intelligence and Will in Thomas Aquinas, University of Navarra, April 2018
+“Aquinas on Biblical Inspiration: God Moving the Human Will via Instrumental Causality”, International Congress: Intelligence and Will in Thomas Aquinas, University of Navarra, Spain, April 2018

 “Biblical Inspiration & Islamic “Instrumental Causality: Aquinas on the two authors of Sacred Scripture”, The Aquinas and ‘the Arabs’ Graduate Student Workshop, Marquette University, March 2018.